-Separating meetings & paid appointments
+Separating meetings and paid appointments

 It’s also important to create separate systems for meetings and paid appointments.
 Paid appointments are your bread and butter, but meetings often lead to paid appointments.

-It’s also a good idea to separate the teams that take care of these different styles of interaction with your customers.
+Have a separate process for organizing these to keep your calendar and books clean.
+If you have a team, train them to distinguish these types of meetings.
 After all, some employees who are incredible at sales may not be the best in terms of customer care, and vice versa.

 Make your appointment-setting process more effective today